 Besides creating marketing videos, you can also repurpose your content into podcasts.
 This ensures that users who prefer listening over reading can consume your content effortlessly.
 Here’s a great example by Lodgify.
 They have a built-in podcast narrating the entire blog for people who don’t want to read.

 13. Use paid promotion for targeted reach

-Paid marketing is a tried-and-tested content promotion tactic.
+PPC marketing is a tried-and-tested content promotion tactic.
 Organic promotion strategies can only take you so far, with little to no guarantee of a decent ROI.
-Conversely, a targeted paid ad campaign reaches the right people and hits all your promotion goals.
+A paid ad campaign, however, is targeted to reach a pre-defined audience instantly and hit your promotion goals faster.

 You can run paid promotion campaigns on:

-- Google: Run Google search ads to get some precious real estate on SERPs.
+- Google: Google search ads will help you get some precious real estate on SERPs.

 - Facebook: Use Facebook marketing ads to increase the reach of your business page content.

 - Instagram: Create short-form videos or carousels and run them like ads to send users to your blog.